-There are many ways for measurement of a physical quantity.
-While selection of transducers, how to select a transducer for a particular application, following points should be kept in the mind.
+There are many ways to measurement of a physical quantity.
+While the selection of transducers, and how to select a transducer for a particular application, the following points should be kept in the mind.

 Selection Criteria of Transducer